 Measure Would Allow Municipalities to Fund Flood & Hurricane Resistant Projects

-(TRENTON) – Legislation sponsored by Assembly Democrats Ruben J. Ramos, Jr., Grace L. Spencer and Timothy J. Eustace to assist homeowners in building stronger, smarter, more storm-resistant home was released by an Assembly panel on Monday.
+(TRENTON) – Legislation sponsored by Assemblyman Ruben J. Ramos, Jr. to assist homeowners in building stronger, smarter, more storm-resistant homes was advanced by an Assembly panel on Monday.

 “Sandy was a wake-up call for many residents, underscoring the fact that climate change, development and other factors have rendered the current construction and layout of many homes impractical,” said Ramos (D-Hudson).
 “This bill would help provide public financing for homeowners to renovate or build structures that are far more flood and hurricane resistant.”

-Currently, a municipality may undertake the financing of the purchase and installation of renewable energy systems and energy efficiency improvements made by property owners, upon application to and approval by the Director of the Division of Local Government Services in the Department of Community Affairs.
+Currently, a municipality may undertake the financing of the purchase and installation of renewable energy systems and energy efficiency improvements made by property owners, upon application to and approval by the Director of the Division of Local Government Services in the Department of Community Affairs in consultation with the Director of the Division of Codes and Standards.
 By ordinance, the municipality may provide for a “clean energy special assessment” to be imposed on those properties when the property owner has requested the assessment in exchange for receiving assistance with the initial financing.

 However, the only types of projects presently eligible for this treatment are the installation of renewable energy systems and energy efficiency improvements.
 Under the bill (A-3898) discussed today, water conservation projects, flood resistant construction projects, hurricane resistant construction projects, residential storm shelter projects, and safe room projects would also be eligible for a special assessment.

 Presently, municipalities may finance eligible projects by issuing bonds itself by applying to a county improvement authority that issues bonds.
 Although the use of private financing is not explicitly prohibited under current law, the bill would clarify that municipalities may also use private funds for project financing.